lingkeshra10/Microservice-Architecture/README.md

 ![This is an image](https://github.com/lingkeshra10/Microservice-Architecture/blob/main/Microservice%20Architecture.png)

-## The communication channel between services
+## Communication channel between services

 In a distributed system built with Spring services, several communication channels can be used to enable communication between the services.
 Here are some commonly used channels: